gusztavj/PySequenceReverse/README.md

 #### Diagram: Omit Message Details

-When checked, messages won't show details (like arguments passed or function signature), only the message name.
+When checked, messages won't show details (like arguments passed or function signature), only the message name.¸

+#### Diagram: Omit Sequence Numbers

+When checked, no sequence numbers will be shown in front of messages.

 #### Diagram: Show Signatures Instead Parameters